pz233/EE510_final/README.md

 # EE510_final

-This repositors contains the image file for the coding task of the EE 510 final
+This repository contains the image file for the coding task of the EE 510 final